jouniverse/youtube-downloader/README.md

 ## Terms of Service (YouTube)

 This project is a demo project.
-Please respect YouTube's Terms of Service and only download videos you have permission to download, no matter how low-quality or temporary the downloaded content may be.
+Please respect YouTube's Terms of Service and only download videos you have permission to download, no matter how low-quality, irrelevant or temporary the downloadable content may be.

 You can only download: